department-of-veterans-affairs/vets-website/content/pages/vocational-rehab-and-employment/apply-vre.md

     links:
     - url: /vocational-rehab-and-employment/service-disabled/
       title: VR&E Programs for Servicemembers and Veterans
-      description: Explore VR&E support-and-service tracks for help learning new skills, finding a new job, starting a business, getting educational counseling, or returning to your former job.
+      description: Explore VR&E support-and-services tracks for help learning new skills, finding a new job, starting a business, getting educational counseling, or returning to your former job.
     - url: /vocational-rehab-and-employment/family-members/
       title: Family Members
       description: If you're the family member of a Servicemember or Veteran with a service-connected disability, find out if you may be eligible for certain counseling services, training, and education benefits.